kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

            used for the definition of an equatorial system. epoch      This attribute is the epoch of the equinox.
 That is the value of the equinox with prefix 'J' or 'B'.
-The context (a.o. keyword RADYSYS) sets the prefix. dateobs    Date of observation.
+The context (a.o. keyword RADESYS) sets the prefix. dateobs    Date of observation.
 Floating point number given by FITS keyword DATE-OBS mjdobs     Date of observation.
 Floating point number given by FITS